cs480x-22c/a2-DataVis-5Ways/README.md

 0. Your code should be forked from the GitHub repo.
 1. Place all code, Excel sheets, etcetera in a named folder.
 For example, `r-ggplot, matlab, mathematica, excel` and so on.
 2. Your writeup (readme.md in the repo) should also contain the following:
 - Description of the Technical achievements you attempted with this visualization.
   - Some ideas include interaction, such as mousing over to see more detail about the point selected.
 - Description of the Design achievements you attempted with this visualization.
   - Some ideas include consistent color choice, font choice, element size (e.g. the size of the circles).

-GitHub Details
----

-- Fork the GitHub Repository.
-You now have a copy associated with your username.
-- Make changes to fulfill the project requirements.
-- To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.

-Grading
----

-Grades on a 120 point scale.
-24 points will be based on your Technical and Design achievements, as explained in your readme.

-Make sure you include the files necessary to reproduce your plots.
-You should structure these in folders if helpful.
-We will choose some at random to run and test.

 **NOTE: THE BELOW IS A SAMPLE ENTRY TO GET YOU STARTED ON YOUR README.
 YOU MAY DELETE THE ABOVE.**